microsoft/winget-create/doc/update.md

 # update command (Winget-Create)

 The **update** command of the [Winget-Create](../README.md) tool is designed to update an existing manifest.
 The **update** command is non-interactive so that it can be seamlessly integrated into your build pipeline to assist with the publishing of your installer.
-The **update** command will update the manifest with the new URL, hash and version and automatically submit the pull request (PR) to the [Windows Package Manager repo](https://docs.microsoft.com/en-us/windows/package-manager/).
+The **update** command will update the manifest with the new URL, hash and version and can automatically submit the pull request (PR) to the [Windows Package Manager repo](https://docs.microsoft.com/en-us/windows/package-manager/).

 ## Usage